 The conditions for an action group function identically to the conditions used as constraints in a rule, and use the same user interface.
 When you create a group action, the conditions required to be met appear at the top of the group.
 In order for the actions in the group to run, the conditions must be met.
 If the group contains no conditions, it is assumed to be met and the actions will run.

-The Repeat...While action is a special version of an action group that continues to execute as long as the group's conditions are met.
+The Repeat...While action is a special version of an action group that continues to execute as long as the group's conditions are met and produce a boolean true result.
 This can be used, for example, to repeat a command to a device periodically until it responds, or send a notification periodically while the rule's triggering conditions are met.

-The actions in a Repeat...While group are executed repeatedly until either of the following occurs:
+The actions in a Repeat...While group are executed repeatedly until one of the following occurs:

-- The conditions listed on the Repeat...While group are no longer met, or...
+- The conditions listed on the Repeat...While group produce a result other than boolean true, or...

 - If the contra-reaction of the parent Rule is not empty, the reaction stops when the parent Rule's triggering conditions are no longer met and the Rule changes state.
 For example, if the Repeat...While is in a Rule's Set reaction, and the Reset reaction is not empty, then when the Rule's triggering conditions are no longer met, the Set reaction (and thus the Repeat...While) is stopped.
 This is consistent with Reactor's normal rule-based reaction execution (see Special Behaviors of Rule-based Reactions above on this page).